Htomsik/LiteTUI/README.md

 # LiteTUI

-A simple text-based user interface library for .NET console applications that provides an asynchronous menu system.
+A simple text-based user interface library for console

 ## Features